 What Are Strains and Sprains?

-is exactly what it sounds like: a muscle that has been stretched too far.
+exactly what it sounds like: a muscle that has been stretched too far.
 It's common

 for people to strain the muscles in their backs, necks, or legs.

-Bones meet at joints,
+Bones meet at joints, such as

-bones together in the joints.
+together in the joints.